bictorv/chaosnet-bridge/README.md

 - ARP packets are sent and received in a standard manner to find ethernet-chaos mappings
 - Proxy ARP is used to inform the Ether hosts about non-Ethernet hosts (e.g chudp or unix-socket hosts)

+For tracing traffic, you might want to use [tshark](https://www.wireshark.org/docs/man-pages/tshark.html) (or Wireshark) with the provided [dissector script](chaos.lua).

 ### Chaos-over-IP

 Chaosnet packets are sent in IP/IPv6 packets, using the standard